-What features are coming to the web app?
+What features will be added to the web app?

 We've been hard at work since last year to add the remaining missing features to the web app.
 We're almost there!
-A few features are still missing, but we'll be adding them before we sunset the desktop apps or shortly after that.
+A few features are still missing, but we'll add them shortly.
 Learn more about feature availability in the web app.

 Secure File Storage

 The Secure File Storage feature allows you to upload files into Secure Notes and then download them whenever you need them.
-Most likely, we will not be able to add this feature to the web app before we sunset the desktop apps, but rest assured that your files are safe and you can still download them from our mobile apps.
-We'll do our best to deliver this feature as soon as we can.
-We thank you in advance for your patience and understanding!
+The feature hasn’t been added to the web app yet, but we're very close to releasing it in the next few weeks (note if you're using Dashlane in Firefox, it could take more time.)
+Rest assured that your files are safe and you can download them from our mobile apps until they're available in the web app.

-What features are not being added to the web app?
+What features will not be added to the web app?

 The user experience of the Emergency Contact feature was complex, and the double opt-in to pair emergency contacts meant that many people who thought they had set up their Emergency Contact had actually not set it up correctly.
 We want to completely re-think this feature and implement a new emergency solution in the future, but we do not have an estimated delivery date to share.